Relax, unwind and enjoy the grasslands at your doorstep.

 Each Suite has beautiful views of the 70-Mile-Butte and Two-Trees areas of Grasslands National Park.

 The 2-bedroom Loft Suite is perfect for family visits.
 Explore the unique wilderness of Grasslands National Park and open the door to new adventures every day.
+Please note all our suites are upper level and accessed by stairs.

 On a late summer evening in 2007, three friends drove into Grasslands National Park for the very first time.
 A sentinel prairie dog colony stood at full attention in greeting.
 Bending down to adjust a camera tripod, one of the friends heard, and then saw, air escaping from a tire.
 Suddenly, the gilded stillness of a timeless evening was charged with urgency.
 They needed to find a less isolated spot before the tire went completely flat and night fell.